-Ethanol production in the U.S. increased from 1.6 billion gallons in 2000 to 16.1 billion gallons in 2018.26U.S. production of liquid fuels, including crude oil and natural gas, increased 74 percent from 2000 to 2018, increasing liquid fuel's share of overall U.S. energy production from 48 to 63 during that time.27
+Ethanol production in the U.S. increased from 1.6 billion gallons in 2000 to 15.8 billion gallons in 2019.
+U.S. production of liquid fuels, including crude oil and natural gas, increased 93 percent from 2000 to 2019, increasing liquid fuel's share of overall U.S. energy production from 49 to 66 percent during that time.

-U.S. production of renewable energy, including wind and solar, increased 92 percent from 2000 to 2018, increasing renewable energy's share of overall U.S. energy production from nine to 12 percent during that time.28
+U.S. production of renewable energy, including wind and solar, increased 91 percent from 2000 to 2019, increasing renewable energy's share of overall U.S. energy production from nine to 12 percent during that time.

-The development of significant new oil and gas fields in numerous areas, particularly in the North Central Plains, and increased agricultural production are placing significantly greater traffic loads by large trucks on non-Interstate rural roads.
+The development of new oil and gas fields in numerous areas, particularly in the North Central Plains, and increased agricultural production are placing significantly greater traffic loads by large trucks on non-Interstate rural roads.
 Oftentimes, these roads have not been constructed to carry such high load volumes.
-Travel per-lane mile by large trucks on U.S. rural Interstate highways increased by 33 percent from 2000 to 2017.29
+Annual travel per-lane mile by large trucks on U.S. rural Interstate highways increased 29 percent from 2000 to 2018.

-Rural Transportation Challenge: Connectivity
+Rural Transportation Challenges: Funding